Haight Ashbury Free Clinic: Summer of Love

-Modern Day
+Modern day

 Subsequently to the Summer of Love, the clinic mostly focused on addressing drug problems in its local community.
 It continued to do so until its 2019 closure.

 The clinic merged in 2011 with Walden House—an addiction treatment organization.
 In 2012 they adopted a new name: HealthRIGHT 360.

 In 2017, the clinic was defrauded out of over $700,000.
 With the rollout of the Affordable Care Act, access to healthcare grew.
 The clinic struggled to offer wages that were competitive against commercial providers.
 In addition, resulting from gentrification, an increasingly fewer number of community members needed its services.
-As a result of these problems, the clinic operated by HealthRIGHT began losing over $1 million a year, prompting closure from HealthRIGHT.
+Consequently, the clinic operated by HealthRIGHT began losing over $1 million a year, prompting closure from HealthRIGHT.
 Despite its closure, HealthRIGHT retains the building, and the space continues to be utilized for needle exchange programs offered by an independent non-profit.